-13.2.3 Initial Transmission Quality
+3) Initial Transmission Quality

-Finally, we performed a series of simulations where different initial transmission qualities were assumed resulting in cached videos where the maximum number of cached layers is lower than the maximum number of layers for the original video.
+We performed a series of simulations where different initial transmission qualities were assumed resulting in cached videos where the maximum number of cached layers is lower than the maximum number of layers for the original video.
 In contrast to the preceding experiments, we did not sample the spectrum values but used a single simulation since the striking effects can be shown in more detail.
 For each simulation, the ratio between the maximum of cached layers (MCL) and the maximum of original layers (MOL) was modified.

-Figure 10.
+Figure 5.
 Influence of initial transmission quality.

-As Figure 10 shows, spectrum values start to rise again for the last third of the video.
+As Figure 5 shows, spectrum values start to rise again for the last third of the video.
 This effect is especially pronounced for the worse initial transmission qualities.

-Looking at the cached video that results from the retransmission scheduling heuristic (U-SG-LLF) in Figure 11 sheds light on the reason for this effect.
+Looking at the cached video that results from the retransmission scheduling heuristic (U-SG-LLF) in Figure 6 sheds light on the reason for this effect.
 We observe that the retransmission scheduling "built a staircase" at the end of the cached video which, of course, is not good with respect to the minimization of the spectrum.
-The reason for this behavior is that the algorithm only considers missing segments ahead of the playout time $(t_p + O_p)$.
+The reason for this behavior is that the algorithm only considers missing segments ahead of the playout time $(t_p$ + O_p).
 Thus, if all gaps are closed the algorithm starts to request segments from the next layer starting from $t_p + O_p$.
-This happens several times leading to the staircase shape exhibited in Figure 11.
+This happens several times leading to the staircase shape exhibited in Figure 6.
+Further simulations can be found in [10]

-Figure 11.
+Figure 6.
 Cached video after retransmission phase.